 |Supplementary Assessment Students must take elements of assessment equivalent to those that led to the failure of the module.

 On successful completion of this module students should be able to:

-2. Describe and discuss the influence of the physio-chemical characteristics on the physiology, ecology, reproductive biology, primary production etc. in aquatic algae and angiosperms across all aquatic habitats.
+Demonstrate retained knowledge under controlled conditions the influence of the physio-chemical characteristics on the physiology, ecology, reproductive biology, primary production etc. in aquatic algae and angiosperms across a variety aquatic habitats.